smcdef/kprobe-template/README.md

 make -j8
 ```

-The `kprobe.ko`is the module name in the kprobe-template.
+The `kprobes.ko`is the module name in the kprobe-template.
 Using the following command to install it.

 ```bash
 make install